garenthoms/fx/_chapters/005-Trading Strategy/003-start-and-end.md

 ---
-title: Test Draft
+title: When It Begins and Ends
-slug: test-draft
+slug: start-and-end
-abstract: coming soon.
+abstract: We need to focus on pinpointing the exact start or end.
 ---
 ### Start and End
 **Part 2: Identifying the Exact Start and End of Long-Term Movements**